Women’s Health Physiotherapy

 Postpartum ‘MOT’ 75min £90

 It is natural for your body to take time to recover after pregnancy.
 Specialised Physiotherapy and Pilates can guide you safely back to fitness, prevent injury and give you the confidence to get moving again.
+When appropriate, the additional use of dry needling and traditional acupuncture may be used to aid pain management, promote healing and improve energy levels.

 All Women’s Health Physiotherapy appointments at Brighton Pilates Studio are with Physiotherapist Emma Bradley.